inancarin/Import-Twitter-Data-into-Elasticsearch-with-Logstash-and-Visualize-with-Kibana/README.md

 and then extract them.
 And ready to go!!!

 Do not forget to type your own Twitter API OAuth keys/tokens on your twitter.conf file.
+Again do not forget to modify path parameter in your extractData.conf file.